 - In a small bowl mix all of the spices.
 Put the chicken in a large bowl, add the spice mixture and toss well.

-- Arrange coated chicken thighs to an oven-safe baking dish.
-Cover the dish with foil and transfer to the fridge for a minimum 4 hours.
+- Arrange coated chicken thighs in an oven-safe baking dish.
+Cover the dish with foil and transfer to the fridge for a minimum og 4 hours.

 - Turn the oven to broil and return the chicken back to the oven.
 Broil for 5 minutes or until crisp and golden.
 Serve chicken thighs with reserved pan juices and chopped chives.